-A staff appointee may obtain a voluntary leave of absence from the Staff by submitting written notice to the Chief of Service stating the exact period of time of leave, which may not exceed one year.
-The Chief of Service shall then convey this information to the Medical Staff Office and the CEO.
-During the period of a leave, the staff appointee's privileges and prerogatives shall be inactive.
+A Medical Staff member may obtain a voluntary leave of absence from the Medical Staff by submitting written request to the Chief of Service.
+The request should include the exact dates the leave commences and anticipated return.
+The request may not exceed one year with the exception of a military leave.
+The Chief of Service shall then convey this information to the Medical Staff Office.
+It will be placed on the next Credentials Committee.